parthbeingparth/homebrew-pcp/Readme.md

 This repo is a test for pcp packaging.
-More details will be updates shortly.
+More details will be updated shortly.